-Appointments are made at ten-minute intervals and are for one patient only – if you have other family members who need to see a doctor please mention this when making your appointment.
+Appointments are made at ten-minute intervals and are for one patient only – if you have other family members who need to see a doctor please book a separate appointment.

 If you feel that your problem is medically urgent please telephone as soon as possible after 8.30am in the morning – the phones are busy so please keep trying.

 There is a high demand for appointments -